jundalisay/spblist/content/en/research/mohammad/quran/sura-051.md

 34. “Marked
 13. The
 17. They
 Has the story of Abraham’s honorable guests reached you?

-25. When they entered upon him, they said,
+25. When they entered upon him, they said, “Peace.”
-“Peace.”
 He said, “Peace, strangers.”

 26. Then he slipped away to his family, and brought a fatted calf.

 27. He set it before them.
 He said, “Will you not eat?”

 28. And he harbored fear of them.
-They said,
-“Do not fear,” and they announced to him the good news of a knowledgeable boy.
+They said, “Do not fear,” and they announced to him the good news of a knowledgeable boy.

 29. His wife came forward crying.
 She clasped her face, and said, “A barren old woman?”

 30. They said, “Thus spoke your Lord.
 He is the Wise, the Knowing.”

-31. He said, “What is your business, O en- voys?”
+31. He said, “What is your business, O envoys?”

 32. They said, “We are sent to a people guilty of sin.”
 24.
 35. We
 it.